EEymann/CallbackColors/README.md

 #### By _**Elizabeth Eymann**_

 ## Description
-#### _This project was created for a TeamTreehouse project for the Callback Functions in JavaScript Course [Treehouse](https://teamtreehouse.com/).
-It shows how to write a callback function that can accept more than one argument.
-In this simple program, functions allow us to change the colors of three different divs in the browser using javaScript functions.
+#### _This program was created for a TeamTreehouse project for the Callback Functions in JavaScript Course [Treehouse](https://teamtreehouse.com/).
+This program shows how callback functions can accept two arguments.
+In this example, one argument is a div element, and the other is a function to change the color of that element.
 October 2020._

 ### Skills used:
 * _Callback functions in JavaScript_